abryant710/auto-codebase-documenter/README.md

 - Replace `your_openai_api_key` with your actual OpenAI API key.
 - `/home/alex/projects/test_project` is the path of the root directory of the codebase that you want to document.
+- `docs` is the name of the output docs folder.
-- ['venv', 'another_folder'] is a list of directories that you want to exclude from the documentation process.
+- `['venv', 'another_folder']` is a list of directories that you want to exclude from the documentation process.
-- ['.py', '.yaml'] is a list of file types that you want to include in the documentation process.
+- `['.py', '.yaml']` is a list of file types that you want to include in the documentation process.

-  The process_all_files method will start processing the files.
+The `process_all_files` method will start processing the files.

 ## Output

-This tool will create a `docs` directory in the root path of the project.
-Each processed file will have a corresponding `.md` file in the `docs` directory.
-The name of the text file is the same as the name of the processed file.
+This tool will create a `docs` directory at the root path of the project or to the location specified by the `output_docs_folder_name` parameter.
+The structure of the `docs` directory will mimic the structure of your codebase.
+For each processed file in your codebase, there will be a corresponding `.md` (Markdown) file in the `docs` directory, placed in the same relative location as the original file in the codebase.

+The name of the Markdown file will be the same as the name of the processed file in the codebase, retaining the original file extension as part of the name.
+For example, if the original file was named `main.py`, the corresponding documentation file will be named `main.py.md`.

-Each text file contains an assessment of the code in the file.
-The assessment is written by the OpenAI model.
+Each Markdown file will contain an AI-generated assessment of the code in the corresponding file.
+The assessment is created using the GPT-4 model from OpenAI and follows the intentions specified in the `override_ai_prompt` parameter in `config.yaml`.
+It will provide an analysis of the code, suggestions for improvements, and detailed explanations of classes, methods, decorators, and important variables in the file.

+The assessment aims to provide comprehensive information that can help a new developer understand the purpose and functionality of the code, as well as areas that could potentially be refactored or optimized.

 ## License